 3. Add milk, cream of mushroom soup and all-purpose cream.
 Bring to boil while stirring constantly until mixture thickens.
 Sauce will thicken more as it cools down.

-5. Season with a pinch of sugar, salt and pepper (salt is not really required because the cream of mushroom sauce is already salted)
+5. Season with a pinch of sugar and white pepper (salt is not really required because the cream of mushroom sauce is already salted)

 6. Garnish with finely chopped parsley or basil and grated cheese.
 Serve and enjoy!